SulaimanSayyed21/h446Alevel/h446Alevel.md

 GET /favicon.ico 404 2.472 ms - 993
 ```

 - The above information shows us that server is run from `./bin/www` directory and different `GET` requests are made, the last one status shows `404` means that there was no `favicon` found.
 As the project goes along details will be provided of what is happening.
-- The server running on port 3000 snapshot is shown below.
+The server running on port 3000 snapshot is shown below.

 ![localhost-01.jpg](images\\docs\\localhost-01.jpg)<br>
 *figure-3*

-- At this state we install another npm library called `nodemon` so that while we work the server is updated automatically.
-The nodemon watches any live changes in the code and as the files are saved it updates the server without letting us stop and restart the server.
-- To do so we use `npm i nodemon`.
-It can be installed globally or locally in this project.
-I have installed it globally as it helps me in other projects.
-- Adding a script in `project.json` file using this line of code `"dev":"nodemon --ext js,ejs,json,css ./bin/www"`.
-It lets us start the script using `npm run dev` where the word `dev` represents our development environment while the script `nodemon --ext js,ejs,json,css` are instructions given to nodemon to watch the changes in these file.
-- Staring the server using `npm run dev`, following is the output of this command.
+#### Implementing Nodemon for Automatic Server Updates (4.1.6)

+To streamline our development process, the `npm` library `nodemon` is incorporated.
+This library facilitates automatic server updates while we work on our project.
+By continuously monitoring any changes in the codebase, `nodemon` promptly updates the server upon saving files, eliminating the need for manual server restarts.
+The installation of `nodemon` is achieved via the command `npm i nodemon`.
+It is noteworthy that `nodemon` can be installed either globally or locally within the project.
+In this instance, a global installation is opted for, providing versatility across various projects.
+Subsequently, a script is added to the `project.json` file, specifying the line of code: `"dev":"nodemon --ext js,ejs,json,css ./bin/www"`.
+This script, labelled as `dev`, signifies our development environment.
+The command `npm run dev` initiates this script, wherein `nodemon` is instructed to monitor changes in files with extensions: `.js`, `.ejs`, `.json`, and `.css`.
+Upon executing `npm run dev` to start the server, the following output is observed:

 ```txt
 > npm run dev